slatedocs/slate/source/includes/_customers.md

 # Customers

-Customers represent individual customer accounts from which you which to withdraw funds.
+Customers represent individual customer accounts from which you wish to withdraw funds.

  Field  | Description
  ------------- | -------------